desenvolvedorIcotrade/App.bot/blog/_posts/2017-05-26-the-latest-dependency-version-is-probably-the-most-secure.md

 Let’s consider three competing strategies for dependency management:

 1. **Always up-to-date:** Use the latest version at all times. _“It may be raw, but I want the fixes and new features as soon as possible.”_
-2. **Late adopter:** Wait a month before upgrading to new major or minor versions. _“Older versions are tried and tested.”_
+2. **Late adopter:** Wait a month before upgrading to new major or minor versions (except for security vulnerabilities). _“Older versions are tried and tested.”_
 3. **Reactive:** Upgrade as-and-when there’s a security vulnerability or business need. _“Proactive dependency management is busy-work.”_

 I’ve heard arguments made for all three of the above.
 Let’s confront them with the data.